-- Always lay the wheel down in such a way that the brake disc is not damaged. - Holding the front wheel, withdraw the wheel spindle.
+- Always lay the wheel down in such a way that the brake disc is not damaged. - Hold the front wheel and remove the wheel spindle.
 Take the front wheel out of the fork.

-Do not pull the hand brake lever when the front wheel is removed.
+Do not actuate the hand brake lever when the front wheel is removed.

-- Remove spacers 3.
+Remove spacers 3.

-13.2 Installing the front wheel 4
+13.2 Installing the front wheel 🔌